Jockey of Artemision

 During the Hellenistic period, Greek cultural influence and power reached the peak of its geographical expansion.
 It was dominant in the Mediterranean World and parts of West and Central Asia, even in parts of the Indian subcontinent.
 It was a time of prosperity and progress in the arts, exploration, literature, theatre, architecture, music, mathematics, philosophy, and science.

-The Hellenistic period was characterised by a new wave of Greek colonisation which established Greek cities and kingdoms in Asia and Africa.
-This colonisation resulted in the export of Greek culture and language.
-The far-flung local Hellenistic culture represented a fusion of the Ancient Greek world with that of the indigenous Near East, Middle East, Northeast Africa and Southwest Asia cultures.
+The Hellenistic period was characterized by a new wave of Greek colonization which established Greek cities and kingdoms in Asia and Africa.
+This colonization resulted in the export of Greek culture and language.
+The far-flung local Hellenistic culture represented a fusion of the Ancient Greek world with that of the indigenous Near East, Middle East, Northeast Africa, and Southwest Asian cultures.

 Jockey of Artemision